 Wake up in the hiker's paradise of the Drakensberg, ready for a scenic day of hiking in the fresh mountain air.

-There are plenty of hiking trails to choose from here, with options suited to various levels of fitness.
+There are plenty of hiking trails to choose from in the Drakensberg, South Africa's highest mountains, with options suited to various levels of fitness.
 We may split into smaller groups for hiking today, depending on the energy and fitness levels of group members.
 Relax in the great outdoors and enjoy the spectacular scenery while walking through the lush forests and valleys at your own pace.

 Back on the road again, this morning we traverse one of the impressive mountain passes of the Drakensberg Mountains.
 The road takes via a vulture centre, where we pause to take a look at these rare raptors.